Learn how sealing a bath with silicone will give you a clean, leak-free finish

 2. Mask bath and tiles

-Place a length of the masking tape – blue painters' tape is good – either side of where the silicone is to go.
-Leave a gap of around 3mm on both sides.
-Make the gap bigger if needed.
+Apply a strip of masking tape – blue painters' tape works well – on either side of the area where the silicone will be applied.
+Leave a gap of about 3mm on both sides.
+Increase the gap if necessary.

 3. Sort your silicone